 I never looked back from my 2003 trip, and have focussed on little other than travelling since this time.
 In 2006 I made a series of very short trips with rental cars in the Middle East, and realised that for me, travelling with one’s own vehicle was a far superior means of travelling than relying on public transport.
 In the more than five years of the Odyssey described on this website, I fulfilled what felt like my lifelong ambition.
 For me, I cannot imagine anything more rewarding than the freedom of being self-sufficient (on a short time-scale) in a capable off-road vehicle and having free access to much of the Eurasian continent.

 At present, I have to split my time between travelling and mundanity, between the real world where I can travel and fulfil my dreams, and the narrow, colourless, flavourless mundanity of working and spending time in Western Europe – specifically the Netherlands.
-This has left me with something of a bipolar life, with fantastic highs of freedom, discovery and friendship separated necessarily (at present at least) by dull periods of lonely settled life, surrounded by people who are often ignorant, if not fearful of the world around them.
+This has left me with something of a bipolar life, with fantastic highs of freedom, discovery and friendship separated necessarily (at present at least) by dull periods of lonely settled life, surrounded by people who despite the privilege of education and easy access to information, often seem fearful of the world around them.